nikhildesai/ThreadPoolServer/README.md

 - The maven-exec-plugin is used to run the main method in the WebServerContainer class.
 - A ServerFactory is used to create a server that listens on a given port and has a given thread-pool size
 - The FixedPoolWebServer itself runs on a separate thread.
 It will create new Worker threads for each new request until it reaches the limit.
 After that the threads in the pool are re-used.
 Incoming requests are kept in a queue if all threads are busy
+- Unit tests as well integration tests can be found under src/test/java and are written using jUnit and EasyMock

 # Pre-requisites